scopatz/inequality-scipy2019/slides.md

 --

-.bigger[But you *can* ask the projects themselevs about what they are doing to be more inclusive.]
+.bigger[But you *can* ask the projects themselves about what they are doing to be more inclusive.]

 ---